Ergodicity of the geodesic flow for groups with a contracting element: Introduction

+\begin{rema} Another strategy for this last step would have been to use the theory of projection complexes developed by Bestvian-Bromberg-Fujiwara \cite{Bestvina:2015tv} to build a coarsely Lipschitz map from $X$ to a (non locally finite) Gromov hyperbolic graph and then exploit the features of hyperbolic geometry.
+This is for instance the path chosen by Yang \cite{Yang:2022aa} to prove the equivalence \ref{eqn: hopf-tsuji-sullivan - div - def} $\Leftrightarrow$ \ref{eqn: hopf-tsuji-sullivan - div - radial}.
+Nevertheless, we preferred to use visual metrics.
+Indeed, although it is a bit technical, it is fairly simple and only relies on elementary geometric properties of contracting elements.
+Moreover working in a hyperbolic space will not be useful to bypass the subtle difference between the Gromov boundary and the horoboundary, which is central in our work. \end{rema}

 \paragraph{Acknowledgment.} The author is grateful to the \emph{Centre Henri Lebesgue} ANR-11-LABX-0020-01 for creating an attractive mathematical environment.
 He acknowledges support from the Agence Nationale de la Recherche under the grant GOFR (ANR-22-CE40-0004).
+The IMB receives support from the EIPHI Graduate School (ANR-17-EURE-0002).
 This work started during the trimester program \emph{Groups Acting on Fractals, Hyperbolicity and Self-Similarity} hosted at the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université, LabEx CARMIN, ANR-10-LABX-59-01) in Spring 2022 and was completed at the Centre de Recherche Mathématiques de Montréal (IRL3457) during the \emph{Geometric Group Theory} semester in Spring 2023.
 The author thanks these two institutes for their hospitality and support.
-He also thanks Ilya Gekhtman, Barbara Schappira and Samuel Tapie for enlightening discussions.
+He also thanks Ilya Gekhtman, Barbara Schapira and Samuel Tapie for enlightening discussions as well as the anonymous referee for their careful reading and useful comments.